jbx-protocol/juice-docs/docs/user/project.md

 The ETH not needed for a cycle's payouts will:

 1. Serve as a runway.
 Your payouts reset every cycle, so leaving ETH in the project gives you a head-start for next cycle.
-2. Allow your supporters to redeem their tokens to receive some ETH back from the project.
+2. Allow your supporters to cash out their tokens to receive some ETH back from the project.
 You can choose the amount of ETH they receive by setting up a [redemption rate](#redemption-rate).

 *How to choose:* The lower you set your payouts, the more ETH will be available for redemptions, making supporters more likely to trust your project — and if you start with **no** payouts, you can offer your supporters a full refund.
 Keep in mind that payouts are the only way for you to access funds.
 If you need more flexibility, set this to a higher amount.